|

 400mm f/5.6 lens with a

-teleconverter to achieve 560mm (with 1.4× TC) or 800mm (with 2.0× TC) fairly cheaply: a new 400mm f/5.6 lens runs around $1000 or
+teleconverter to achieve 560mm (with 1.4× TC) or 800mm (with 2.0× TC) fairly cheaply: a new 400mm f/5.6 lens runs around $1000 to

-$1500 for brand name, or less for third-party, and teleconverters range
+$1500 for brand-name, or less for third-party, and name-brand

-from $100 to $400.
-The quality of such a setup will, of course,
+from $200 to $500 US.
+The quality of such a setup will, of

-be no match for a $5000+ name-brand lens, especially when using a 2× TC.
+be no match for a $6000+ name-brand lens, especially when using a 2× TC.
 Furthermore, this setup

-will require you to focus manually,
+will typically require you to focus manually,

 which can be very difficult if you have less-than-perfect eyesight, or